Phantosmia: Causes

 There are a few causes for phantosmia, but one of the most common and well-documented involves brain injury or seizures in the temporal lobe.
 During a temporal lobe seizure the patient rarely faints, but usually blacks out and cannot remember anything that happened during the seizure.
 Several people who have had these seizures did, however, recollect having phantosmia just prior to blacking out.
 Epilepsy is a disease characterized by seizures.
 In the case of phantosmia, if smelling and something else become so strongly linked, the action of "something else" occurring can induce activation of the olfactory bulb even though there was no stimulus for the bulb present.
 This is an example of plasticity gone awry.
 Those with lesions on the temporal lobe, often brought about by a stroke but also from trauma to the head, also experience these olfactory hallucinations.

 Other leading causes of phantosmia include neurological disorders such as schizophrenia and Alzheimer's disease.
 Both of these disorders have well documented cases of hallucinations, most commonly visual and auditory.
 Both also, however, have instances of phantosmia too, although not as frequently.
-In both cases, incidences of olfactory delusions are more common, especially in Alzheimer's, where it is exceedingly difficult to convince the patient that these are in fact hallucinations and not real.
+In both cases, instances of olfactory delusions are more common, especially in Alzheimer's, where it is exceedingly difficult to convince the patient that these are in fact hallucinations and not real.
 Specifically in Alzheimer's disease, atrophy in the temporal lobe has been known to occur.
 As evidenced in trauma and seizures, phantosmia is strongly associated with this area; leading to its appearance in some Alzheimer's patients.
 Parkinson's disease patients can also experience phantosmia, as well as parosmia, however their appearance is less common than the muscle tremors the patients experience.